TeaSkittle/Check-Yourself/README.md

 - The player's progress persists throughout each launch, is reset after player reaches end of game
 - Majority of the puzzles are from actual chess games, mostly of grandmaster level
 - Uses the FEN chess notation format: [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)
-- Runs on MacOS (have not desinged for Windows, and have not tested on Linux)
+- Runs on MacOS (currently testing the windows version)

 ## Install